lexxpavlov/LexxpavlovSettingsBundle/README.md

 This will show SQL queries for creating of tables in the database.
 You may manually run these queries.

 > **Note.**
-You may also execute `php app/console doctrine:schema:update --force` command, and Doctrine will create needed tables for you.
+You may also execute `php bin/console doctrine:schema:update --force` command, and Doctrine will create needed tables for you.
 But I strongly recommend you to execute `--dump-sql` first and check SQL, which Doctrine will execute.

+> **Note.**
+If you use 1.1.* version of bundle, you need to update database.

 Usage
 -----

 Use SonataAdminBundle for manage your settings.
-This bundle haven't admin tools without Sonata.
-But you feel free to use the bundle if you configure settings with database tool (phpMyAdmin or other) or by use special functions called in your code (e.g. in the controller).
+Otherwise use predefined forms.
+You feel free to use the bundle if you configure settings with database tool (phpMyAdmin or other) or by use special functions called in your code (see below).

 You may put settings to group or not.
 Groups may be used for fetching several settings at one query.

 Fetching of settings are supported in twig templates or in controller (or in any script where settings service are injected).

 For example, you created 3 settings:
-* `page_title` without group (in empty group)
+* `page_title` without group
 * `description` and `keywords` in `meta` group.

 ##### Use in controller

 ```php
 namespace App\YourBundle\Controller;

 use Symfony\Bundle\FrameworkBundle\Controller\Controller;